zebwebsolutions/ropstam-shopify/README.md

 ## License

-This project is licensed under the [Your License Name] License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is free to edit and free to use.
+No licensing.